Douglas Chandler: Propaganda for Nazi Germany

 In April 1941, Chandler began to broadcast Nazi propaganda from Berlin for the Reichs-Rundfunk-Gesellschaft, German state radio, working as a commentator in its U.S.A.
 Zone.
 When Germany declared war on the United States on December 11, 1941, American citizens were repatriated by the U.S. government, but Chandler chose to stay.

 Chandler broadcast to the United States under the pseudonym "Paul Revere."
 His programs began with the sound of clattering hooves and the song "Yankee Doodle" and were mainly anti-Roosevelt and anti-Semitic in content.
 He appealed to Americans to "throw off tyranny" and to their isolationist sentiment.
-He also asserted that Washington was under the control of Jewish advisers.
+He also asserted that Roosevelt was under the control of Jewish advisers.

 Chandler became known as America's Lord Haw-Haw because of his cultivated American voice.
 Though he had become a convinced Nazi, his activities were not motivated by idealism alone.
 He was paid $3,200 a month as a broadcaster, which put him in the top six on the Reichs-Rundfunk-Gesellschaft’s payroll.

 Towards the end of 1943, the increased Allied bombing of Berlin caused Chandler to be relocated first to Vienna and then to Munich, where he made his last broadcasts sometime in February 1945.

 Arrest

 Chandler was taken into custody by the U.S. Army at his home in Durach, Bavaria, in May 1945, but he was released on October 23, 1945.
-He was then rearrested by the U.S. Army on or about March 12, 1946 at the request of the Department of Justice.
+He was then rearrested by the U.S. Army on or about March 12, 1946, at the request of the Department of Justice.

 He was then flown to the United States to stand trial and arrived on December 14, 1946.